seetharamreddym/ebiassignment/ReadMe.md

 ##### pagination for get all persons instead of all at once with pagination jpa respository.
 ##### Localization of all  messages through ResourceManager.
 ##### Use swagger to generate API classes ( partially done but not completed)
+#### Combine API and UI projects in single project as hybrid application